 When it’s hard to come up with the right goal, following a system can help.
-Because a system focusses on daily activity, we get satisfaction whenever we successfully follow that system.
+Because a system focuses on daily activity, we get satisfaction whenever we successfully follow that system.

 Perhaps you have the goal of writing a successful crime novel bestseller by the end of this year.
 Off you go and devise a plan to reach that objective somehow.
 After three months, you notice that you still know very little about editing, lack knowledge about crime scenes, and, by the way, much prefer a mystery plot over crime.